AmericanRedCross/street-view-green-view/README.md

 ### 2. Download an image for each point

 We want to fetch a 360 image for each sampled point.
 You can use the [`download_images.py`](./src/download_images.py) script to find the closest image to each point and download it to local file storage.
+The output will have `_images` appended to the filename.

 #### Example